Art (Fine Art)

 Component two: Externally set assignment (40% of final grade) runs from February to May of your second-year.

 Both components are internally assessed and externally moderated.
 You will also present a portfolio and an exhibition of your work covering both components which is internally assessed and externally moderated.

 Enrichment and Work Experience

-To support your studies, you will be required to purchase relevant materials as outlined: Kit: £14.00.
-Includes: double sided tape, masking tape, glue stick, pencils, fine liner, biro, graphite stick, brush set, 3 x large bushes, glue spreader, A5 lino, 3 x sheets tracing paper, 2 x plastic wallets, A2 plastic portfolio.
+To support your studies, you will be required to purchase relevant materials as outlined: Kit: £14.0.
+Includes: double sided tape, masking tape, glue stick, pencils, fine liner, biro, graphite stick, brush set, 3 x large brushes, glue spreader, A5 lino, 3 x sheets tracing paper, 2 x plastic wallets, A2 plastic portfolio.

 Links with other subjects:

-Fine Art links well with Photography, Art, Craft & Design, Graphic Design, Media and Film Studies.
+Fine Art links well with Photography, Art, Craft & Design, Graphic Design, Media Studies and Film Studies.

 Future Career Opportunities

 Many students go on to study art & design at pre-degree foundation level or a BA degree.
 Further study and career opportunities include: art & design, art history, surface pattern design, fine art, 3D design, teaching, architecture and museum or gallery curator, as well as wider opportunities in creative industries including fashion and advertising.